verificarlo/verificarlo/README.md

 ### Usage

-To automatically trace a program with Veritracer, you must compile it using the `verificarlo --tracer` command.
+To automatically trace a program with Veritracer, you must compile it by using the `verificarlo --tracer` command.
-First, make sure that the verificarlo installation directory is in your PATH.
+First, make sure that the verificarlo installation directory is in your PATH and in your PYTHONPATH

 Then you can use the `verificarlo --tracer` command to compile your programs.
 Either modify your makefile to use `verificarlo` as the compiler (`CC=verificarlo` and